cobianzo/laravel24-binance/README.md

 -   ~~Using Guzzle `composer require guzzlehttp/guzzle`~~ .
 It was a mistake.
 It's enough with Http class.
 -   Creating controller: `php artisan make:controller BinanceController`
+-   For the internal endpoints, I created `binance-routes.php`.
+Similar to web.php, to be used in Vue, with:
+    -   internal endpoints, for example, to update the user's favourite tickers dynamically from Vue.
+    -   external endpoints to binance, to retrieve the price of a ticker, or the balance of the user in Binance

 ## New field in Profile page for binance_token.